You will notice

 but I promised her she would be beautifully groomed after she had crossed.

-hair as a memento, or to take a paw print.
+I kept that promise to her.
 If you have other animals, you may wish to let

 them view the body, because it may help them understand what has happened.